d12frosted/elpa-mirror/stable-melpa/tok-theme-readme.txt

-Tok is a simple, brutalistic and minimal Emacs theme.
+Tok is a comfy light coloured theme.